Liberty Insurance: Ready for the Xmas Road

-- Irish winters do not make great driving conditions!
+- Irish winters don't make for great driving conditions.
 If the road is wet or icy, your stopping distance increases significantly.
-Make sure there is 4 seconds distance between you and the car in front of you.
+Make sure there is four seconds distance between you and the car in front of you.

-- Watch out for what you can’t see!
-Black ice can form under shaded areas on the road, be careful as it can cause skidding.
-Learn more about driving in icy conditions by watching our video here.
+- Watch out for what you can’t see.
+Black ice can form under shaded areas on the road, which can cause skidding.
+Make sure to take extra care in these areas.

 - Many people are making long journeys home or visiting family and friends at Christmas.
 If you’re driving, be sure to have enough fuel for your journey, as some petrol stations may close over the festive season.